Our Work

 • Further understanding of the role of consultants in modeling and facilitating equity-based practices and behaviors with their clients

-• Sharpened equity- and justice-based approaches to add to their consulting and facilitation toolbox
+• Sharpened equity- and justice-based approaches to add to your consulting and facilitation toolbox

-• Community with a new cohort of fellow practitioners
+• Built community with a new cohort of fellow practitioners

 Program Cost

-At TSNE, we believe that everyone, no matter their access to money and wealth, should have the opportunity to participate in our cohort learning opportunities.
-Committed to accessibility based on socio-economic class, we offer the DEIB for Consultants Program at a sliding scale.
-You will pay the tuition cost corresponding to your access to money and wealth.
+At TSNE, we believe that everyone, no matter their economic circumstances, should have the opportunity to participate in our cohort learning opportunities.
+Committed to accessibility based on socio-economic class, we offer the DEIB for Consultants program at a sliding scale.
 The sliding scale is based on an individual’s annual salary, which serves as a guide to help you make an informed decision around the cost you will pay.

-The full cost of running the program is $2,500, and with the support of funders, we are able to implement a sliding scale to reduce financial barriers.
-Costs primarily account for staff labor spent in designing and implementing thoughtful programming.
-We will not be asking for proof of income, and encourage you to pay the tuition cost based on your salary to help make it possible to run this important program.
+With generous support from the TJX Foundation, we are able to implement this sliding scale to reduce financial barriers.
+Costs primarily account for staff labor spent designing and implementing thoughtful programming.
+We will not be asking for proof of income, and encourage you to pay the tuition cost based on your income to help make it possible to run this important program.
 Payment plans are also available, if needed.
 Please email Maya Ludtke at mludtke@tsne.org for more information.

 Individual Salary Tuition Cost